-Figure 5: The majority of people are mentally healthy and fewer suffer from people illness. mental However, not all of these patients are the same.
-Some will have mild only few symptoms, whereas others will develop many severe symptoms.
+Figure 5: The majority of people are mentally healthy and fewer people suffer from mental illness.
+However, not all of these patients are the same.
+Some will have few only mild symptoms, whereas others will develop many severe symptoms.
 The range is so wide that we see mental illness as a fluid state between health and disease.
 It depends on how the person themself feels, behaves, and functions in their everyday life.
 People can have the same diagnosis but be more or less affected by it.
 Not only is the amount and severity of symptoms variable, but often there is an overlap between different diseases, as similar symptoms can appear across different diagnoses.